-The GE U28B replaced the builder's earlier entry model, the U25B, which proved to be an instant success and remained in production for nearly 10 years.
-The company wasted no time in getting the U28B, which was slightly more powerful than its earlier counterpart, into production as it followed directly after the U25B in early 1966.
+The GE U28B replaced the builder's earlier entry model, the U25B, which proved be an instant success and remained in production for nearly 10 years.
+The company wasted no time in getting the U28B, which was slightly more powerful than its earlier counterpart into production.
 Overall, the locomotive appeared almost identical to its predecessor, as there were only minor differences between the two.
-Once again General Electric found moderate success with the U28B (several roads that purchased the U25B also bought the model) even though it was in production for only one year.
-More powerful four-axle models would soon follow the U28B and remain just as successful for GE.
-As the company released more models, which were more reliable, the U28Bs were slowly retired and by the late 1980s most had been removed from Class I rosters.
-Today, a few remain in use on shortlines such as the Nashville & Eastern.
+Once again General Electric found moderate success with the U28B (several roads that purchased the U25B also bought this model) even though it was in production for only one year.
+More powerful four-axle models soon followed the locomotive and were just as successful.
+As the company released more designs the U28Bs were slowly retired and by the late 1980s most had been removed from remaining Class I rosters.
+Today, a few remain in use on short lines such as the Nashville & Eastern.

-The U28B may have also sold more unit had it not been simply for industry leader EMD.
-Both GE and Alco had a difficult time gaining any type of footing during the 1960s given the immense success of EMD models during this time from the GP7 and GP9 of the 1950s to the GP30, GP35, and GP38 a decade later that between them (and their variants) literally sold thousands upon thousands of examples.
+Both GE and Alco had a difficult time gaining any type of footing during the 1960s given the immense success of Electro-Motive during this era from its GP7 and GP9 of the 1950s to the GP30, GP35, and GP38 a decade later that literally sold thousands upon thousands to dozens of railroads and private industries.
+Most sales for both builders (GE and Alco) then were a result of EMD's backlogged orders.
 Additionally by the 1960s, railroads were beginning to order six-axle locomotives in larger numbers given their benefits of increased traction and weight distribution.
-As such, late model U-boats like the U30C, U33C, and U36C sold more than 1,000 examples between 1966 and 1975.
-Likely due to their low production numbers (for GE models), unfortunately today, no GE U28Bs are known to be preserved aside from those units that remain in use on short lines.
+As such, late model six-axle U-boats like the U30C, U33C, and U36C sold more than 1,000 examples between 1966 and 1975.
+Likely due to their low production numbers no GE U28Bs are known to be preserved aside from those units that remain in use on short lines.

 GE U28B Production Roster